-The WMU model for CTE teacher education involves a core of professional education courses and an intern teaching experience taken by all CTE students, which is instructed and supervised by faculty from the College of Education.
-Technical content requirements are delivered by faculty from the Colleges of Business, Engineering and Health and Human Services depending upon the selected major or minor.
-However, all CTE undergraduate students must have a minimum of 122 credits for graduation.
+The Western Michigan University model for workforce education and development teacher education involves a core of professional education courses and an intern teaching experience taken by all WFED students, which is instructed and supervised by faculty from the College of Education and Human Development.
+Technical content requirements are delivered by faculty from the Colleges of Business, Engineering and Health and Human Services, depending upon the selected major or minor.
+However, all WFED undergraduate students must have a minimum of 122 credits for graduation.

-This program offers a master’s (M.A.) degree in Career and Technical Education and a Leadership Development Program (LDP) to prepare future CTE administrators.
-Also available is a Doctoral (Ph.D.) degree in Educational Leadership with a concentration in Career and Technical Education and delivered in partnership with Ferris State University.
+This program offers a master's degree in career and technical education and a Leadership Development Program to prepare future WFED administrators.
+Also available is a doctoral degree in educational leadership with a concentration in career and technical education, delivered in partnership with Ferris State University.

-Career and Technical Education graduate students have undergraduate degrees in recognized areas of vocational education or applied science.
+Workforce education and development graduate students have undergraduate degrees in recognized areas of vocational education or applied science.
 Many areas of education and training, such as adult education, continuing education and occupational education and counseling, serve as excellent backgrounds for a graduate program in career and technical education.
-Students take course work in the following areas: Student Leadership Development, Classroom Management, Curriculum Development, Instructional Evaluation, Education and Technology, Instructional Planning, Adult Education, At-risk and Special Needs Populations, Administration and Supervision, School-Community Relations, Work-site Based Education and School to Work Education.
+Students take course work in the following areas: student leadership development, classroom management, curriculum development, instructional evaluation, education and technology, instructional planning, adult education, at-risk and special needs populations, administration and supervision, school-community relations, work-site based education and school-to-work education.